TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.message.rst

       necessary.
 A :exc:`~email.errors.HeaderParseError` is raised if the message object has no :mailheader:`Content-Type` header.

-      Note that using this method is subtly different from deleting the old :mailheader:`Content-Type` header and adding a new one with the new boundary via :meth:`add_header`, because :meth:`set_boundary` preserves
+      Note that using this method is subtly different kutoka deleting the old :mailheader:`Content-Type` header and adding a new one with the new boundary via :meth:`add_header`, because :meth:`set_boundary` preserves
       the order of the :mailheader:`Content-Type` header in the list of